-• Increase traffic to my website.
-If this is your goal, then you’ll want to focus on click-through rate (CTR).
+• Increase traffic.
+If this is your goal, you’ll want to focus on click-through rate (CTR).
 Keep an eye on ad copy performance and targeting options.

 • Increase sales or leads.
 Conversion rate is going to be a key metric for you to track.
 Focus on the keywords that are converting best and monitor negative keywords.
 Optimize your landing pages for the best results.